 Avera is working closely with state and local health officials to protect staff and patients from the coronavirus strain known as COVID-19.
 We’re working hard to keep you updated on this rapidly changing event.

-- One visitor per patient per day during regular visiting hours is allowed in Avera hospitals, surgery centers, emergency departments and clinics.
+- Up to one visitor per patient per day during regular visiting hours is allowed in Avera hospitals, surgery centers, emergency departments and clinics.
+Please check with the facility prior to visiting.
 Some exceptions will be made for extenuating circumstances.
 Exceptions may be made on a case-by-case basis.

 - Continuing care is just as important now as in times before the COVID-19 pandemic.
 If you need to see a doctor for any reason, don’t hesitate to utilize virtual visits.